How to Hire Great Engineers in the Age of LLMs

 👉 Ready to explore a nearshore strategy?
 Book a call with our experts and discover how Mismo can help scale your team strategically.

-Latin America Tech Talent: 2025 Hiring Guide for U.S. Firms
+Latin America Tech Talent: 2026 Hiring Guide For U.S.

-The global tech landscape is shifting.
-Companies once looked to a few traditional hubs for top engineers, but today, savvy leaders are turning their attention south.
-Latin America has quietly and quickly become a powerhouse, brimming with skilled, motivated, and highly capable tech professionals.
-For U.S. based startups and established companies alike, understanding the depth and accessibility of Latin America tech talent is no longer just an option, it’s a strategic advantage.
+The global tech industry is shifting fast.
+Companies that once relied on a handful of traditional hubs for top engineers are now turning their attention south.
+Latin America has quietly become a powerhouse of skilled, motivated, and highly capable tech professionals.
+For U.S. startups and established firms alike, understanding the depth and accessibility of Latin America tech talent is a strategic advantage, not just an option.

 Need help building your software team?